wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-storage.md

 7. Open **init.php** and replace `[YOUR_STORAGE_ACCOUNT_NAME]` and `[YOUR_STORAGE_ACCOUNT_KEY]` with the account name and key you took note of in the last step.
 Save the file.

-## Create an Azure web app and set up Git publishing
+## Create an Azure web site and set up Git publishing

-Follow these steps to create an Azure web app:
+Follow these steps to create an Azure web site:

 1. Login to the [Azure Management Portal][management-portal].
 2. Click the **+ New** icon on the bottom left of the portal.